RosettaCommons/binder/documentation/config.rst

 * ``+binder_for_namespace``, similar to ``binder``: specify custom binding function for namespace.
 Call to specified function will be generated
   _instead_ of generating bindings for namaspace.
+Where expected type signature of specified function should be `void f(pybind11::module &)`

 .. code-block:: bash